| 1. What is E-Commerce? The following are various definitions of E-commerce which refers

 electronic devices linked via telephone or cell phone.
 It has become synonymous

+with buying and selling over the Internet.
 E-commerce is a system that includes not only those transactions

 that center on buying and selling of goods and services to directly generate